The second law of thermodynamics as a deterministic theorem for quantum spin systems: Introduction and Summary

-According to Definition ~\ref{Definition 1.2}, the system is closed from $t=0$ to any $t>0$, but not from $t=-r$ to $t=0$, where it is subject to \emph{external conditions}, but is still thermally isolated.
+Note that the automorphism $\tau$ refers to a \emph{time-independent} interaction.
+Between $t=-r$ ant $t=0$ in the above definition a ``time-dependent Hamiltonian'' is supposed to act, see the above discussion of the Penrose-Gibbs theorem in the classical case.
+Indeed, according to Definition ~\ref{Definition 1.2}, the system is closed from $t=0$ to any $t>0$, but not from $t=-r$ to $t=0$, where it is subject to \emph{external conditions}, but is still thermally isolated.
 One form of the second law of thermodynamics may be found in the seminal paper of Pusz and Woronowicz \cite{PW}: if $\omega_{-r}$ is a \emph{passive state} (defined in \cite{PW} or \cite{BRo2}, p.
 101), it is unable to perform work in a cyclic process.
 This statement is analogous to the Kelvin-Planck statement, rigorously formulated and proved as Theorem 3.4 of \cite{LY}.
 Under certain additional conditions (\cite{PW}, or \cite{BRo2}, Theorem 5.3.22), it may be proved that $\omega_{-r}$ is either a ground state, a thermal (KMS) state or a ceiling (infinite temperature) state.
 We shall refer to any of the latter states as an \emph{equilibrium state}, and chose our $\omega_{-r}$ in Definition ~\ref{Definition 1.2} as an equilibrium state.
 As remarked in \cite{BRo2}, p.
 211, (5.4.4), passivity ``reflects a property of stability of equilibrium states which is basically kinematic''.
-On the contrary, the second step in Definition ~\ref{Definition 1.2} is basically dynamic, and it is in this sense that the Clausius formulation of the second law ``The entropy of the world strives toward a maximum value'' complements the one of Kelvin-Planck.
-Accordingly, the second step is nontrivial iff
+It does not include the second step in Definition ~\ref{Definition 1.2}, which is basically dynamic and may be called a relaxation.
+For finite systems, this process conserves the entropy, but we shall see that, for systems with infinite number of degrees of freedom, it may lead to growth of the mean entropy.
+In the explicit examples we are able to provide, the mean entropy is conserved and equals zero in the first step, while the growth appears in second step; it is a characteristic of states of infinite systems that pure states may tend to mixed states for large times, a fact observed by Hepp \cite{Hepp}.